srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 **********

 For the deployment edit the values.yaml file and set the desired RAN parameters.
-An example of the srsRAN Project Helm Chart values.yaml can be found here: https://raw.githubusercontent.com/srsran/srsRAN_Project_helm/main/charts/srsran-project/values.yaml.
+An example of the srsRAN Project Helm Chart values.yaml can be found `here <https://raw.githubusercontent.com/srsran/srsRAN_Project_helm/main/charts/srsran-project/values.yaml>`_.

 If you havent already added the srsRAN Project Helm repo, install it using the following command: